Emilien-Foissotte/emilien-foissotte.github.io/content/posts/2024/05/streamlit-gas-stations/index.md

 After reading this blog post, you'll have fundamentals on how to build data dashboard and scrap your own data sources 🚀.

+Just a reader not interested into the technicals details ?
+Have a look to the dashboard, you'll save on the gas bill 🤑 And reinvest the remainings into ecological transition towards [a carbon-free world](https://green-got.com/)(get 1 month for free with discount voucher `emilien-foissotte`) 😇

 Let's go !

 ## Intro